===================

 The introduction of Type Providers in F# 3 has spurred a lot of excitement.
 This list of available providers are impressive and growing.
 They really are a nice bridge to the convenience of a dynamically typed languages from the comforts of your Hindley-Milner type system.

 So what about good old Microsoft?
 Well, any comments on the Windows8-SurfaceRT-Ballmer-XBONE-Nokia-Elop-year-of-fail is kind of redundant at this stage.
 Windows (and .NET) continues to be strong in the client space.
-I witnessed this firsthand many times this year, big companies use Linux / JVM / Oracle for back end stuff and Windows for clients.
+I witnessed this firsthand many times this year, big companies use Linux / JVM / Oracle for back-end stuff and Windows for clients.
 If a thick client is needed then you go XAML, if not, you let the Java guys do a web UI.
-F# would do very well in the server space, but for that to really take off it needs a rock solid run time for Linux.
+F# would do very well in the server space, but for that to really take off it needs a rock-solid runtime for Linux.
 Mono is the key to get F# back on the tech radar.

 So Xamarin is making C# / .NET work really well in the mobile space, and then there is Unity and MonoGame.
 It’s good news all round for client software and .NET.
 F# have an important role to play here, and some bloggers/communities has caught on to the gaming trend, like Dave, Neil and the London Gramecraft.
 It’ll be interesting to see where this goes.